emy-olivieri/Formula_1_Race_Time_Simulation_and_Strategy_Optimization/README.md

-# F1 Race Simulation: A Data-Driven Approach to Predicting Race Strategies and Lap Times
+# F1 Race Simulation: A Data-Driven Approach to Predicting Race Strategies and Lap Times -- In Progress

 ## Introduction

 This repository hosts a race simulation framework for circuit motorsport events, with a particular focus on Formula 1.
 The model is designed to simulate and analyze race strategies, including pit stop planning (number of stops, inlaps, and tire compound selection), and long-term race effects (tire & fuel performance, etc).

-Utilizing a lap-wise discretization approach, the simulation balances computational efficiency with high accuracy.
-To account for uncertainties and stochastic race events, probabilistic influences are integrated through Monte Carlo simulations, enabling an extensive evaluation of various race scenarios and optimizing strategy selection.
+Utilising a lap-wise discretisation approach, the simulation balances computational efficiency with high accuracy.
+To account for uncertainties and stochastic race events, probabilistic influences are integrated through Monte Carlo simulations, enabling an extensive evaluation of various race scenarios and optimising strategy selection.

 ## Utilisation